-Opus Capital Markets Consultants, LLC ("Opus" or the "Company"), a limited liability Company, is a wholly-owned subsidiary of Wipro Gallagher Solution, LLC ("WGS"), a Florida limited liability Company.
-WGS is owned by Wipro LLC, a wholly-owned subsidiary of Wipro Limited (the Ultimate Holding Company) a company traded on the New York Stock Exchange.
+Wipro Opus Risk Solutions LLC (f/k/a Opus Capital Markets Consultants, LLC and Wipro Opus Mortgage Solutions LLC) ("Opus", "we", "our", or the "Company"), a limited liability company, is a wholly-owned subsidiary of Wipro Gallagher Solution, LLC ("WGS"), a Florida limited liability Company.
+WGS is owned by Wipro LLC, a wholly-owned subsidiary of Wipro Limited (the "Ultimate Holding Company"), a company traded on the New York Stock Exchange.